prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 To learn how to change color, create swatches, recolor artwork, we will begin with this set of short video tutorials on [**Change color and strokes.** (5 videos)](https://helpx.adobe.com/illustrator/how-to/color-basics.html)

-- Change the color of artwork
+- Change the color of artwork (Week 2)
 - Create color swatches
 - Add dashed lines and arrows
 - Create color gradients